 Questions relating to this article may be directed to Tom Posyniak.

-This article may not be republished without the express written permission of Harris and Company LLP.
+This article may not be republished without the express written permission of Harris & Company LLP.